wtg/Shuttle-Tracker-Web/README.md

 ```

 ### Contribution guideline
 - To get started, first clone the repo with `git clone REPO_URL`.
 It is recommended to setup an ssh key since password credential is deprecated.
 - Before making any contributions, make sure you go on the issue tab and assign yourself to the specific bug.
 This is to avoid multiple people working on the same stuff.
 - To start making changes, create a new branch of branch `dev`.
 Do this by using `git checkout -b NEW_BRANCH_NAME`.
 - Make the commit messages meaningful.
 Don't leave it blank.
 - To submit changes, push your new branch to the repo with `git push origin NEW_BRANCH_NAME`.
 - Create a pull request merging your new branch to `dev`, and request reviews from one of the moderators.
+- Once your pull request has been merged into `dev`, ask that a maintainer push your changes to the staging environment.
-- After the first review the change should show on the [staging server](https://staging.web.shuttletracker.app/).
+- After the first review the change should show on the [staging environment](https://staging.web.shuttletracker.app/).
 - Finalized feature will be pushed to the `main` branch after testing.

 ### Lints and fixes files